 How should I take amphetamine and dextroamphetamine?

 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Your doctor may occasionally change your dose.
+Do not take amphetamine and dextroamphetamine in larger or smaller amounts or for longer than recommended.

 Do not crush, chew, break, or open an extended-release capsule.
 Swallow it whole.

 To make swallowing easier, you may open the capsule and sprinkle the medicine into a spoonful of applesauce.
 Swallow right away without chewing.
 Do not save the mixture for later use.

 While using this medicine, your doctor will need to check your progress at regular visits.
 Tell any doctor who treats you that you are using this medicine.